-Trademark has an indefinite life and is not amortized but is evaluated annually for impairment following a two-step process.
-The first step compares the fair value of each reporting unit to its carrying amount, including trademark.
-If the fair value of each reporting unit exceeds its carrying amount, trademark is not considered to be impaired and the second step will not be required.
-If the carrying amount of a reporting unit exceeds its fair value, the second step compares the implied fair value of trademark to the carrying value of a reporting unit's trademark.
-The implied fair value of trademark is determined in a manner similar to accounting for a business combination with the allocation of the assessed fair value determined in the first step to the assets and liabilities of the reporting unit.
-The excess of the fair value of the reporting unit over the amounts assigned to the assets and liabilities is the implied fair value of trademark.
-An impairment loss is recognized for any excess in the carrying value of trademark over the implied fair value of trademark.
+Specifically, goodwill impairment is determined using a two-step process.
+The first step compares the fair values of each reporting unit to its carrying amount, including goodwill.
+If the fair value of each reporting unit exceeds its carrying amount, goodwill is not considered to be impaired and the second step will not be required.
+If the carrying amount of a reporting unit exceeds its fair value, the second step compares the implied fair value of goodwill to the carrying value of a reporting unit's goodwill.
+The implied fair value of goodwill is determined in a manner similar to accounting for a business combination with the allocation of the assessed fair value determined in the first step to the assets and liabilities of the reporting unit.
+The exceeds of the fair value of the reporting unit over the amounts assigned to the assets and liabilities is the implied fair value of goodwill.
+An impairment loss is recognized for any excess in the carrying value of goodwill over the implied fair value of goodwill.
+Estimating fair value is performed by utilizing various valuation techniques, with the primary technique being a discounted cash flow.